ramitsurana/awesome-kubernetes/README.md

 **If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!**

-**If you are interested in becoming a maintainer for the awesome kubernetes list.Please drop me a mail at ramitsurana@gmail.com with your name and github id.Thanks**
+**If you are interested in becoming a maintainer for the awesome kubernetes list.
+Please drop me a mail at ramitsurana@gmail.com with your name and github id.Thanks**

 ## What is Kubernetes? :ship: